Angophora woodsiana: Description

 Angophora woodsiana is a tree that typically grows to a height of 20 m and forms a lignotuber.
 It has rough, fibrous grey or brownish bark on the trunk and branches.
 Young plants and coppice regrowth have egg-shaped to lance-shaped leaves that are 55-100 mm long and 20-30 mm wide and arranged in opposite pairs.
 Adult leaves are also arranged in opposite pairs, glossy green but paler on the lower surface, lance-shaped or curved, 75-170 mm long and 17-45 mm wide, tapering to a petiole 10-20 mm long.
 The flowers are arranged on the ends of branchlets on a branched peduncle 9-32 mm long, each branch of the peduncle with three or seven buds on pedicels 10-18 mm long.
 Mature buds are globe-shaped, 6-7 mm long and wide with a ribbed floral cup.
 The petals are white or creamy white with a green keel, 3-4 mm long and wide.
-Flowering occurs between December and January and the fruit is a cup-shaped capsule 10-15 mm long and wide with the valves enclosed in the fruit.
+Flowering occurs in December and January and the fruit is a cup-shaped capsule 10-15 mm long and wide with the valves enclosed in the fruit.